 Product Known IssuesGmail & Groups

-> Can't find what you're looking for?
-Check out the Gmail Known Issues to see a comprehensive list.
+Can't find what you're looking for?
+Check out the Fix a problem section of the Gmail Help Center.

-> Reported date: 14/12/2016
+Reported date: 14/12/2016

 Description: Preview of PostScript attachments returns "Whoops!
 There was a problem previewing this document" in the Gmail Web UI.
 Mobile clients are impacted as well.